Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Methods

-For flexibly modeling the wait time distribution $f$, we use the piecewise exponential survival regression model (PEM)~\cite{friedmanPiecewiseExponentialModels1982}.
-As its name implies, the PEM is defined by specifying a constant hazard $\lambda(t)$ within each time interval.
-The density function for the PEM is then easiest to specify by considering the cumulative hazard function $\Lambda(t) = \int_0^t\lambda(u)\dd u$, and noting that $S(t) = 1-F(t) = e^{-\Lambda(t)}$, where $F(t)$ is the cumulative density function, so that
+\textbf{Survival Modeling: } For flexibly modeling the wait time distribution $f$, we use the piecewise exponential survival regression model (PEM)~\citep{friedmanPiecewiseExponentialModels1982}.
+PEMs are defined by specifying the time-dependent hazard $\lambda(t):\mathbb{R}^+ \to \mathbb{R}^+$ using a piecewise constant function, where the hazard changes across breakpoints that define disjoint time intervals.
+The probability density function for the PEM follows